Clients API

 set_threshold_level(neg_thr=None, pos_thr=None, scale='uV', ntv_idxs=None, weak_thr=False, channel_meta=None)

-Sets spike detection threshold.
+Sets spike detection threshold levels.
 This function does not effect the threshold state.

 Parameters: